Ten ways to help protect your Business from mice

 10. Record and document findings – Regular checks even if completed in-house should be documented to help prove due diligence and help comply with food safety regulations.
 Recording information may also help establish trends and may be useful in the future if further review of control methods are needed to help control population.

-For further advice or to request a free survey of your business within Sussex please feel free to get in touch.
+For further advice from our pest control team about mice, or to request a free survey of your business within Sussex, please feel free to get in touch.